 A – Date B – Croissant sales C – Muffin sales D – Donut sales

-Now, to use the COUNT function, follow these simple steps:
+2. Use the COUNT function.
+Follow these simple steps:

 - Click on an empty cell where you want to display the count.
 For this example, let’s use cell F1.